-Officer fatally shot near high school basketball game
+Officer fatally shot outside high school basketball game

 Ferguson said the slain officer was a deputy constable with the Second City Court and a Tulane University police officer.

 The gunfire could be heard inside the gymnasium where the basketball game was being played, according to a WWL-TV photographer covering the event.
+Two loud bangs were captured on video shared by WGNO-TV as the high schoolers played.

 The school was put on lockdown after the shooting, news outlets reported, and the game was called off.